 Treatment of Craniosynostosis

 The overall health and medical history of the child has to be taken into priority.
-The only treatment for craniosynostosis is an intervention of surgery.
-An open surgery is performed for reshaping the skull of the child.
+The only craniosynostosis treatment is an intervention of surgery.
+An open surgery is performed to reshape the skull of the child.
 This is made at the top of the head by an incision.
 Followed by the affected suture is removed by a neurosurgeon, giving a more normal shape to the skull bones by a craniofacial plastic surgeon.
 Screws and plates are used for holding the new shape till the time bone heals.
 The screws and plates are made up of special material that absolutely dissolves in 1-2 years.
-Only one surgery is required if a baby has single suture craniosynostosis.
+Only one surgery is required if a baby has single-suture craniosynostosis.
 More than one surgery is required if a child has craniosynostosis caused by craniofacial syndromes.